Wild camping: Australia

+In Australia, wild camping may be referred to as "bush camping".
+The regulations differ by state.
+In New South Wales, some national parks permit bush camping.
+In Victoria, bush camping is permitted in many, but not all, of the parks managed by Parks Victoria.
+Additionally, bush camping is permitted in assessed parts of the Victoria's Crown water frontages, which are strips of Crown land 20 metres or wider lining waterways in Victoria.

 Canada

 Camping outside of designated campsites is generally not permitted in national parks, provincial parks and cities in Canada.
-However it is typically allowed on crown land, which covers 89% of the country.
+However it is typically allowed on Crown land, which covers 89% of the country.
 Regulations for camping on crown land vary by province, for example Ontario, Quebec, British Columbia.